Robert Layton is a husband and father of two living in regional Western Victoria, Australia.

 space.

-Initiatives on this front include the ability for members to bring in their kids under their membership
+Initiatives on this front include the ability for members to bring in

-the guardiant is responsible for them), and Women’s Wednesdays, where women can use the space for free, for
+Wednesdays, where women can use the space for free, forever.

-The Ballarat Hackerspace has become a central nexus for technology activity in Ballarat, working with local
+The Ballarat Hackerspace has become a central nexus for technology

 Universities, schools, organisations, community leaders and businesses.

-It is funded through memberships and sponsorships, and has been running for over three years.
+It is funded through memberships and sponsorships, and has been running

 Back to top